AleksandrBasov/WeatherSwiftUI/README.md

 <img src="Images/Weather1.png" alt="icon">
 </h1>

 The Weather application will display the weather forecast and the required weather data.
 The main picture will change depending on the weather.
-Displays a weather forecast based on your current location.
+Weather forecast display's based on your current location.

 <h1 align="center">
 <img src="Images/Weather2.png" alt="icon">